hurter3/neighbourhood-crime/README.md

 Mentor advise from Aaron Sinnott
 Tutor group take the credit for amazing advise after I depleated the Slack resources.

-## Features Left to Implement
+#### Future Enhancements.
-Enhancements to expand the website with a dropdown selection list of other surrounding areas and a monthly selection list so the user can explore areas / time frames of their choice.
+Expand the website for the entire UK and Ireland with 2 dropdown selection lists so the user can select a neighbourhood and time period to explore.

-I had already tested further API functoinality but it did not fit in with the current SCOPE of the project..
+I had already tested further API functionality but it did not fit in with the current SCOPE of the project..

 HTML5